sunsided/CarND-Path-Planning-Project/README.md

 would be a candidate to indicate lane changing intention, adjusting speed, generating a trajectory for changing, etc.

 Within `KeepLane`, all lanes are constantly evaluated for the need and opportunity to change.
-Evaluation is done eagerly so as to allow early lane changing: A slow at medium distance would still require a lane change, so it does make sense to do it as early as possible - although, arguably, there should be some distance limit for this decision.
+Evaluation is done eagerly so as to allow early lane changing: A slow car at medium distance would still require a lane change, so it does make sense to do it as early as possible - although, arguably, there should be some distance limit for this decision.
 If lane changes in the simulator appear to be unmotivated, this is the reason. :)